-Better use of evidence is key to improving the implementation of policies and programs and is critical to more rapid achievement of our global health and development goals.
-Unfortunately, a disconnect often exists between implementation challenges and the information available to inform solutions.
+Better use of evidence is key to improving implementation and more rapid – and sustained – achievement of our development goals.
+Unfortunately, a disconnect often exists between implementation challenges and relevant and timely information to inform solutions.

 We aim to make existing data and evidence more available and useful to decision-makers.
-To do this we foster multi-stakeholder partnerships, inclusive of implementers, policymakers, advocates, researchers and others, to identify and fill the most relevant and important evidence gaps.
-This involves strategically aligning priorities among evidence producers and evidence users.
+This requires fostering multi-stakeholder partnerships, inclusive of implementers, policymakers, advocates, researchers and others, to identify and fill the most relevant and important evidence gaps.
+URC works through partners to navigate strategic alignment of priorities among evidence producers and evidence users.
 If there is engagement and demand among the evidence users from the start, use of this knowledge to inform action is more likely.

-Health Evaluation and Applied Research Development (HEARD) Project: Led by URC, HEARD is a flexible global implementation science partnership mechanism that responds to USAID’s health priorities.
-The project leverages learning collaborations – in which a diverse range of stakeholders share learning related to a specific health area, jointly generate evidence, and accelerate the use of that evidence to improve policy and program implementation globally.
-HEARD’s topic-specific learning collaborations focus on urban health, respectful maternal care, post-partum hemorrhage, social accountability, violence against children/child safeguarding, mental health and psychosocial support, and assistive technologies for those with mobility impairments.
+Health Evaluation and Applied Research Development (HEARD) Project: Led by URC, HEARD is a flexible global implementation science partnership mechanism that responds to USAID’s priorities.
+Under this flexible global IS partnership mechanism, URC and more than 50 partners have worked in 17 countries across five regions in service of 11 USAID offices and six missions in response to USAID’s priorities.
+URC leverages learning collaborations – in which a diverse range of stakeholders share learning related to a specific health or development area, jointly generate evidence, and accelerate the use of that evidence to improve policy and program implementation globally.

 Translating Research into Action (TRAction) Project: Led by URC, TRAction solicited proposals – primarily on a competitive basis – and awarded health research grants to research organizations in Africa and Asia to evaluate ways to effectively and efficiently introduce, implement, and scale up evidence-based interventions for maternal, newborn, and child health.